 1) Our group size and commitment in the 6 months building up to the trip.
 Three was a good number to split workload and gear, and not too big to allow for larger disagreements or slacking off.

 2) Our planning for most aspects of the trip was very good.
 We were dedicated to our training program regardless of where we were in the world and were all very fit and strong heading to Kyrgyzstan which made us a lot more confident.

-3) We made the most of the unfavourable ski conditions and took advantage of our village location to really get a true local experience.
-Because of this our trip was a success.
+3) We made the most of the unfavorable ski conditions and took advantage of our village location to really get a true local experience.
+Because of this, our trip was a success.
 Had we not had the cultural exploration element we would have left Kyrgyzstan very disappointed.